ctu-mrs/ctu-mrs.github.io/docs/hardware/lens_selection.md

    If the camera is intended to be used onboard an MAV or any other moving platform with a source of mechanical vibrations, choose global shutter whenever possible to avoid the [various distortions, caused by a rolling shutter](https://en.wikipedia.org/wiki/Rolling_shutter).
    However, global shutter cameras are more complex than "rolling shutter" cameras, which leads to them typically having lower resolution and other adverse properties.
    Note: "global reset" rolling shutter does not remove these problems.
- * RGB/monotone:
+ * RGB/monochrome:
    This is probably dictated by the intended application.
-   In general, monotone cameras have better noise properties than their RGB equivalents, but in many cases you need RGB image.
+   In general, monochrome (grayscale) cameras have better noise properties than their RGB equivalents.
+   Pixels of monochrome cameras are sensitive to all colors of the visible spectrum, making them more sensitive to light and thus better suited for low light conditions.
+   In many cases, however, you need RGB image
  * [Dynamic range](https://en.wikipedia.org/wiki/Dynamic_range):
    The larger the better will the camera be able to distinguish similar colors.
    This parameter is dictated by the resolution of the camera's ADC and noise parameters.